jiaweiliu92/jiaweiliu92.github.io/_pages/about.md

 - *2025 Fall*, Graduate Course - Computer Vision (计算机视觉)

 **Academic Service:**
+- Expert in the National Graduate Education Evaluation and Monitoring Expert Database
-- National Undergraduate Thesis (Design) Random Inspection and Evaluation Expert Database Expert
+- Expert in the National Undergraduate Thesis (Design) Random Inspection and Evaluation Expert Database
 - [Member of CSIG Technical Committee on Multimedia](http://mm.csig.org.cn/?page_id=263 )
 - Member of CSIG Technical Committee on Digital Media Forensics and Security
 - Member of CCF Technical Committee on Multimedia Technology